Cognigy/Documentation/docs/en/docs/live-agent/installation/helm-values/email-templates.md

 RAILS_ENV=production bundle exec rails console
 ```

-### 2. Create a new template for the emails.
-Execute the following commands.
+### 2. Create A New Template For The Emails.
+Execute The Following Commands.

 ```rb
 email_template = EmailTemplate.new